Alan Loney: Poetry and printing

 Running parallel to this work as a poet, his printing developed after moving back to Wellington with a new press called Black Light in 1987.
 Here he expanded his range of publications and experimented with typographical design.
 Also in Wellington, he founded The Book Arts Society in 1990 which had a wide range of members united by their interest in and concern for the ‘book as form’.
 Under this umbrella, printers, designers, writers, collectors, calligraphers, paper-makers and binders joined a program of exhibitions, workshops, talks and seminars.

 Despite his truncated formal education, Loney was awarded the University of Auckland's Literary Fellowship in 1992 and was subsequently employed as a tutor in the English Department.
-While at the University he and Associate Professor Peter Simpson set up the Holloway Press using equipment donated to the University by printer Ron Holloway of the Griffin Press.
+While at the university he and Associate Professor Peter Simpson set up the Holloway Press using equipment donated to the University by printer Ron Holloway of the Griffin Press.
 At the Hollow Press, Loney attempted to concentrate on finely printed books, often in limited editions, of historical, literary or academic interest.
 Involvement with the University included convening its first Conference on the History of the Book in 1995.
 In addition to his poetry, the University also has published The Falling, a memoir referring to his childhood and the loss of a friend in a rail disaster.

 At this time Loney founded a new literary journal, A Brief Description of the Whole World (the title based on a publication of 1634 by Bishop George Abbott) on an unconventional model.
 Selected writers, several of whom were not regularly published in New Zealand literary magazines, were invited to submit whatever they wished with absolutely minimal direction or interference by the editor.
 He produced 9 issues and a final double-issue 10 & 11 from 1995 to 1998.
 The first eight numbers contain a series of editorial essays in defence of marginalised writing in New Zealand.
 In 1998 he resigned from the University of Auckland and moved to Melbourne, where he was offered an Honorary Fellowship (2002–2006) at the Australia Centre, University of Melbourne.

 Move to Australia

 In Melbourne he met his partner Miriam Morris (a viola da gamba player and cello teacher) and established Electio Editions to print works by himself and others including poet Chris Wallace-Crabbe and artist Bruno Leti.
 The bigger literary community and audience in Australia provided him with more opportunities to be published.

-Back in New Zealand his poetry, prose and printing began to be recognised and the University of Otago granted him a position as Printer in Residence in 2008 while the Christchurch City Art Gallery and Gus Fisher Gallery have featured his works in exhibitions.
+Back in New Zealand his poetry, prose and printing began to be recognised and the University of Otago granted him a position as Printer in Residence in 2008 while the Christchurch Art Gallery and Gus Fisher Gallery have featured his works in exhibitions.
 Having spent many years printing the works of other poets, Loney is now being printed by other fine press printers: Tara McLeod at Pear Tree Press (Auckland); Inge Bruggeman for Granary Books (New York) and her own Ink-A!
 Press (Oregon); and Scott King at Red Dragonfly Press (Minnesota).